Latand/MedSyncWebApp/mkdocs/docs/dependencies-initialization.md

 Docker provides an efficient way to containerize applications and their dependencies.
 Docker-Compose, on the other hand, allows for defining and running multi-container Docker applications.

+!!! question "What is Docker and Docker-Compose?"
+      Docker is a platform for developing, shipping, and running applications using containerization.
+      Docker-Compose is a tool for defining and running multi-container Docker applications.

+      Refer to [this section](docker.md) for more details on Docker and Docker-Compose.

 !!! tip
     We are using Docker and Docker-Compose to run all the services required for the MedSync WebApp.